Unity-Technologies/obstacle-tower-env/README.md

 ### Using the Gym Interface

 To see an example of how to interact with the environment using the gym interface, see our [Basic Usage Jupyter Notebook](examples/basic_usage.ipynb).

+### Customizing the environment

+Obstacle Tower can be configured in a number of different ways to adjust the difficulty and content of the environment.
+This is done through the use of reset parameters, which can be set when calling `env.reset()`.
+See [here](./reset-parameters.md) for a list of the available parameters to adjust.

 ### Player Control